Hurricane Georges: Bahamas

-Impact on the United States
+United States

 Throughout the mainland areas of the United States, Georges left approximately $2.5 billion in damage.
 The hurricane ranked as the country's fifth costliest hurricane at the time of its occurrence.
 Due to extensive preparations, only one direct death was attributed to the storm.
 A tornado outbreak produced 47 tornadoes–20 in Alabama, 17 in Florida, and 10 in Georgia, leaving 36 injuries and about $9 million in damage.